 The Shreveport Geological Society Scholarship

 The Shreveport Geological Society Scholarship was established in 1986 to award scholarships and provide financial aid to worthy students for their study of geology at an accredited institution at either the graduate or undergraduate level.
 Applicants must be enrolled in, or be about to enroll in, an accredited educational institution that has a department or course of study in the field of geology.
 Applicants must exhibit some need for financial assistance in order to enable them to complete their course of geological studies.
 Applicants also must show sufficient academic ability to enable them to complete courses of study necessary to graduate.
-To apply: Visit www.sgs1.org/#/education.
+Please apply using the Scholarship Portal.

 The Springhill High School Class of 1955 Scholarship Fund

 The W. B. and Esther Tinsley Memorial Fund Scholarship

 The W. B. and Esther Tinsley Memorial Fund Scholarship was established August 2000 by Travis Tinsley and his son.
 It provides opportunities for worthy students from Homer High School in Claiborne Parish to continue their education.
 This scholarship recognizes a lifelong connection of the Tinsley family to education and Homer High School.
 The eligible applicant each year is a graduating senior of Homer High School.
 As designed, this scholarship should be awarded to a student in their sophomore year of college, pending GPA, to whom it will make a difference in whether or not he or she will be able to continue his or her education.
 Preference will be given to students pursuing a degree in the natural sciences or related fields.
 The recipient should have good moral character, good deportment, be highly motivated and be able to pass entrance requirements of a college or university in the state of Louisiana.
 This is not a renewable award.
-To apply: Contact the Homer High School counselor.
+Please apply using the Scholarship Portal.